Sitefinity/Telerik.Sitefinity.Samples.Quantum/README.md

 You need to attach the database backup files to your SQL Server.
 To do this:

-1. Download the database backup file from [here](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/QuantumDB_v_1508200.zip). **If using the .NET Renderer, download the database backup file from [here](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/QuantumDb_V141_NetRenderer.zip)**
+1. Download the database backup file
+	- To use ASP.NET Core renderer (recommended) download the [**QuantumDb_V154_NetRenderer.zip**](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/QuantumDb_V154_NetRenderer.zip)  file.
+	- For legacy ASP.NET Framework MVC/WebForms download the [**QuantumDB_v_1548623.zip**](https://sitefinitystore.blob.core.windows.net/files/Telerik.Sitefinity.Samples.Quantum/QuantumDB_v_1548623.zip) file.
 2. Unzip the  **QuantumDB_version.zip**  file.
 3. In SQL Management Studio, open the context menu of _Databases_ and click _Restore database..._
 4. Locate the database backup file that was extracted in step 3 and proceed with the restoration of the database.